AltidSec/sulka-docs/source/user-guide.rst

   Note that installing the SSH key information to the firmware during build may pose a security risk.
   If the private key leaks, all the devices using the same firmware image become vulnerable.
   Consider generating unique SSH keys for each device if that is possible for your use case.

+* ``SULKA_MANDATORY_ACCESS_CONTROL_MODULE`` ("selinux")

+  Set the mandatory access control module to be used in the system.

+  Mandatory access control architecture provides more control over the file and process permissions than the regular discretionary access control.
+  This architecture increases the complexity of the system, and can result in problems if the system behavior is unpredicatable or changes often.
+  However, enabling the mandatory access control is usually a good idea.

+  Set this to ``none`` to disable the mandatory access control.

 * ``SULKA_NFTABLES_CONF`` ("nftables-drop-everything.conf")